context-clj/system/README.md

 `-i <filepath>` is used to provide your app's file that has a `defmanifest` for a main module (usually it is `core.clj` that has some sort of an entry point).

+### How does CLI discover your app's modules

+1. It starts with `clj -M -i src/my_app_core.clj` part of the command.
+It loads your "main" module.
+2. If "main" module's manifest has `:deps`, then system loads their manifest too, including there deps.
+This is a recursive process.
+3. Modules that can were discovered during this recursive loading process are called "reachable".
+CLI acknowledges their existence and display info on them.
+4. Modules that were not discovered are call "unreachable" and you cannot interact with them via CLI.
+   You can make them reachable if you insert them into the module discovering process:
+    1. Make it a starting module `-i src/my_another_module.clj`
+    2. Add them as a dependency to one of your "reachable" modules

 ### Help command

 There is a nice `--help` flag that shows what modules your app has and prints info on module params: